MicrosoftDocs/sdk-api/sdk-api-src/content/dxgiformat/ne-dxgiformat-dxgi_format.md

 <td>
 Standard RGB data, which roughly displays colors in a linear ramp of luminosity levels such that an average observer, under average viewing conditions, can view them on an average display.

 All 0's maps to 0.0f, and all 1's maps to 1.0f.
 The sequence of unsigned integer encodings between all 0's and all 1's represent a nonlinear progression in the floating-point interpretation of the numbers between 0.0f to 1.0f.
 For more detail, see the SRGB color standard, IEC 61996-2-1, at IEC (International Electrotechnical Commission).</p>Conversion to or from sRGB space is automatically done by D3DX10 or D3DX9 texture-load functions.
-If a format with _SRGB has an A channel, the A channel is stored in Gamma 1.0f data; the R, G, and B channels in the format are stored in Gamma 2.2f data.</td>
+If a format with _SRGB has an A channel, the A channel is stored in Gamma 1.0f data; the R, G, and B channels in the format are stored in sRGB Gamma (linear segment + 2.4 power) data.</td>
 </tr>
 <tr>
 <td>_TYPELESS</td>